K-State Research and Extension Post Rock District

 This integrated system connects the university to every county through locally based educators who serve as sources of objective information.

 K-State Research and Extension is a short name for Kansas State University Agricultural Experiment Station and Cooperative Extension Service.

 In 1991, the Kansas Legislature passed an act permitting two or more county extension councils to form a district to deliver the extension program.
 The first extension district in Kansas was formed in 1994.

-On July 1, 1994, the Post Rock Extension District #1 was formed by merging the Lincoln County Extension Council and the Mitchell County Extension Council.
-On July 1, 2005, Jewell and Osborne Counties joined the district.
-On July 1, 2012 Smith County joined the District.
-District offices are located in Beloit, Lincoln, Mankato, Osborne, and Smith Center.
+On July 1, 1994, Post Rock District #1 was formed by merging the Lincoln County Extension Council and the Mitchell County Extension Council.
+On July 1, 2005, Jewell and Osborne Counties joined the District.
+On July 1, 2012 Smith County joined the Post Rock District, expanding the service area to five counties in North Central Kansas.
+The K-State Research and Extension Post Rock District offices are located in Beloit, Lincoln, Mankato, Osborne, and Smith Center.

-The five county Post Rock Extension District has a twenty-member governing board, represented by four board members from each county in the district.
-Board members are elected in an election conducted by the county clerk in each county.
-The District Governing Board, in partnership with the Regional Extension Director, is responsible for leading the educational program and developing the budget in the district.
+Post Rock District has a twenty-member governing board, represented by four board members from each county in the District.
+Board members are elected in an election conducted by the County Clerk in each county.
+The District Governing Board, in partnership with the K-State Research and Extension Regional Director, is responsible for leading the local educational program and developing the budget in the District.